Black Panther Party, Winston-Salem, North Carolina Chapter: FBI pressure

-Financial Problems & Reevaluation
+Financial problems

 The Winston-Salem Panthers struggled financially due to their constant controversy with law enforcement agencies.
 Although the branch occasionally had surpluses in income thanks to erratic donations, it rarely ever had extra money, and at one point was even unable to secure telephone service in their headquarters.
 The legal and financial problems faced by the chapter also prevented the branch from undertaking massive community service programs.
 The combination of these problems forced the Winston-Salem Panthers to reevaluate their tactics.
 The group decided to avoid conflict, and to focus primarily on community service programs.
 This transition led to a relaxation by the FBI, and allowed the party to pursue its endeavors in peace.

 Legacy

 The Winston-Salem chapter survived until 1978, making it the last-standing official branch of the Black Panther Party on the East coast.

 Party

 The legacy left behind by the Winston-Salem Panther Party differs greatly from legacies left by other Panther parties around the country because of its successful policy change.
 Arguably the most effective branch at implementing the community service approach outlined by national headquarters, the Winston-Salem panthers saw their success in service programs, rather than violent revolts and protests, making it a model of what the national organization wanted and envisioned.
 The branch, primarily remembered for its service programs, such as its free breakfast program and ambulance service, also gave poor Blacks in Winston-Salem a political voice and enhanced their racial pride.
 Blacks that once lived in fear of Klan members, felt empowered by the Panthers, and encouraged to stand-up, and defend themselves.
 The chapter, the first to form in the South, created a long-lasting legacy, firmly cemented in Black North Carolina history by the early 1980s, and recognized again in 2012 with the unveiling of a Black Panther Party marker commemorating the positive change made by the group.